dandandar/GitHub-Intro/README.md

 # GitHub-Intro
-A simple Python program for GitHub intro
+A simple Python program for GitHub-Intro